0x7FFFFFFFFFFFFFFF/sql-docs/docs/sql-server/sql-server-2016-release-notes.md

   If you use **KB 3164398**, you can install during SQL Server installation, through Microsoft Update, or from Microsoft Download Center.

   - **During [!INCLUDE [sssql16-md](../includes/sssql16-md.md)] Installation:** If the computer running SQL Server setup has internet access, SQL Server setup checks for the update as part of the overall SQL Server installation.
-If you accept the update, setup downloads and update the binaries during installation.
+If you accept the update, setup downloads and updates the binaries during installation.

   - **Microsoft Update:** The update is available from Microsoft Update as a critical non-security [!INCLUDE [sssql16-md](../includes/sssql16-md.md)] update.
-Installing through Microsoft update, after [!INCLUDE [sssql16-md](../includes/sssql16-md.md)] requires the server to be restarted following the update.
+Installing through Microsoft update after [!INCLUDE [sssql16-md](../includes/sssql16-md.md)] requires the server to be restarted following the update.

   - **Download Center:** Finally, the update is available from the Microsoft Download Center.
 You can download the software for the update and install it on servers after they have [!INCLUDE [sssql16-md](../includes/sssql16-md.md)].